niklasf/python-chess/README.rst

 -------

 python-chess is licensed under the GPL 3 (or any later version at your option).
-Check out the LICENSE file for the full license text.
+Check out LICENSE.txt for the full text.